 What Steps Do You Need To Take To Become A Space Tourist?

-As space tourism takes off, thrill seekers may soon be able to get their adrenaline rushes – and envy-inducing Instagram photos – from the final frontier.
+As space tourism takes momentum, thrill seekers will soon be able to get their adrenaline rushes — and envy-inducing Instagram photos – from the final frontier.

 All you’ll need is a little bit of perseverance.
 And there’s a lot of money involved.